 - EEA nationals who have been continuously resident for less than 5 years, by 31st December 2020*, in specific circumstances.

 - EEA nationals and certain family members who have not been in the UK for 5 years by 31st December 2020* are allowed to "work towards" 5 year's continuous residence.
-They will be able to apply for "pre-settled status" to build up to the 5 years needed to apply for 'settled status'.
+They will be able to apply for pre-settled status to build up to the 5 years needed to apply for settled status.

 - The deadline to apply is 30th June 2021, or if it's a "no deal" Brexit - then 31st December 2020.

-Note that people whose only right to reside is a derivative right (eg through being the primary carer of a child in education
+right to reside is a derivative right (eg through being the primary carer of a child in education

 When can people start applying for settled status?

 A pilot, which involved 4,000 people from universities and hospitals in the North West of England, started on 28th August 2018.
 A second phase of the pilot (for a similar group of people plus some under 18s under LA care and some receiving support from community organisations) began on 1st November 2018 and ran until December 21st 2018.
-Everyone will be able to apply from 30th March 2019.
-From 21st January 2019 everyone who has a valid biometric passport can apply.

 How do people apply for settled status?